When Boredom Sets In

 Year End Musings 2025 Edition

 Another year went buy quickly.
 This year saw the arrival of the Fujifilm X100VI and DJI Osmo Pocket 3.
 So far both cameras are behaving as expected.
-The Fuji has the place of my Z7 on photowalks and trips, but I've yet to learn the controls.
+The Fuji has taken over the place of my Z7 on photowalks and trips, but I've yet to learn the controls.
 The Pocket 3 has proven to be a fun video camera, although I've barely scratched the surface of its capabilities.

 On the lens front, I added three lenses this year (as covered in previous posts); a slow year.
 I don't really see more lenses in the future, as I now have way more than I want or need.
 Cabinet space is also close to bursting.